Common Research Weakness Enumeration (CRWE)

 • 4.3.3 Claiming Novelty Unjustifiably

-4.4 Ignoring Alternative Explanations
+chevron-right4.4 Ignoring Alternative Explanationshashtag

 • 4.4.1 Disregarding Existing Literature